trist-nko/speculative-studio/README.md

 # Speculative Style Studio

-This is a website project for my final Comprehensive Exam of my PhD
+This is a website project for my final Comprehensive Exam of my PhD.